Stomach and oesophageal cancers

 • It may take 6–12 months to feel completely better after an oesophagectomy.

 • Immediately after oesophageal surgery, you will not be able to eat or drink.
 You’ll have a feeding tube to get the nutrition you need and another tube (nasogastric tube) to drain fluids from the stomach.
-The tubes will be removed before you leave hospital.
+The nasogastric tube will be removed before you leave hospital, but a feeding tube is likely to stay in and be removed after you have gone home.

-• Once you begin eating, it is common to start with fluids such as soup, and then move onto puréed and then soft foods for a few weeks.
+• Once you begin eating, it is common to start with fluids such as soup, then move onto puréed and soft foods, and eventually normal, solid foods.
 It is best to eat 5–6 small meals or snacks throughout the day.

 • Controlling pain will help avoid problems with breathing that can lead to pneumonia.
 A physiotherapist can teach you breathing or coughing exercises to help keep your lungs clear.